TI-Toolkit/tokens-wiki/tokens/dim(.md

 <hr>

 ## Description
-Assigns new dimensions to a new or existing matrixname.
+Assigns new dimensions to a new or existing `matrixname`.

 <b>Availability</b>: Token available everywhere.